Published by the Indianapolis Business Journal

 When this scene is re-created for my biopic in which I’m played by Tina Fey, after this line is delivered to me (by the professor played by Meryl Streep), you will hear my fellow grad student, played by Rachel McAdams, saying, “Buuuurn!” in the background.
 In short, being “designerly” meant embodying everything related to good design in every aspect of your work.

-So let’s go back to that meeting about our rubric for one-on-one interviews.
+So, let’s go back to that meeting about our rubric for one-on-one interviews.
 We discussed every detail.
-What’s the proper way to greet our interviewee as they enter the room?
+What’s the proper way to greet our interviewees as they enter the room?
 Do we stand and shake their hand?
 Do we sit and wave them in?
 Do we get up and close the door automatically or do we ask their permission?

 This amount of thought goes into every aspect of our work, and when it all gets put together correctly, magic happens.
-Like an interview where we not only get great data, but where the interviewee feels comfortable, trusts us, and leaves feeling like the last thirty minutes flew by and were very well worth their time.
+Like an interview where we not only get great data, but the interviewee feels comfortable, trusts us and leaves feeling like the last 30 minutes flew by and were well worth his or her time.